Jony635/Metal-Pinball/README.md

 For more information, please refer to <http://unlicense.org/>

 ## Authors
-Oscar Hernández and Jonathan Molina-Prados, members of Flan Studio's programming departament, are the authors of this remake.
+Oscar Hernández and Jonathan Molina-Prados, members of Flan Studio's programming department, are the authors of this remake.

 ## Controls
 - *Mouse_Left_Button*: Choose between different options in the main menu.